-B MY INVESTIGATION GENERALLY
+C. MY INVESTIGATION GENERALLY

-The purpose of the Law was to place on a statutory footing a range of activities formerly undertaken by public authorities in accordance with guidelines laid down by each authority.
-As I have made clear, apart from the interception of postal and telecommunications, which was formerly regulated by the 1993 Law and which was incorporated with some modifications into this Law, none of the activities with which Part 2, Chapter 2 and Part are concerned were the subject of any statutory codification prior to 2006.
+The purposes of the 2005 Law and the 2003 Law were to place on a statutory footing a range of activities formerly undertaken by Public Authorities in accordance with guidelines laid down by each authority.
+As I have made clear, apart from the interception of postal and telecommunications, which were formerly regulated by the 1993 Law, and which was incorporated with some modifications into the 2005 Law, none of the activities with which Part 2, Chapter 2 and Part 3 are concerned were the subject of any statutory codification prior to 2006.
+Nor were any of those activities now regulated by Part II of the 2003 Law.

-I have received reports both from Police and Customs concerning the operation of the Law from its inception until 31st December 2007 and I have had the opportunity of discussing these reports and other matters with senior officers of these agencies and with the Attorney General.
-I have also received reports from Mr. M.F.
-Smith, th
+I have received reports from Police and Customs concerning the operation of the 2005 Law and the 2003 Law for the period 1st January - 31st December 2008, and I have had the opportunity of discussing these reports and other matters with senior officers of these Authorities and with the Attorney General.